allenai/open-mds/README.md

 You can now select this environment as a kernel in the notebook.
 See [here](https://janakiev.com/blog/jupyter-virtual-envs/#add-virtual-environment-to-jupyter-notebook) for more details.

+> **Note**
-> Note: some IDEs, like VSCode, will automate this process when you launch a notebook with the virtual environment active.
+> some IDEs, like VSCode, will automate this process when you launch a notebook with the virtual environment active.

 ### 🔎 Open-domain MDS